 Dual diagnosis is a term used to describe when a person is experiencing both mental health problems and drug and alcohol misuse.
 It is also commonly referred to as co-morbidity and co-occurring mental-health and substance use.
-Mental health problems and drug use both have a significant impact on people's lives and the lives of those around them.
-When they exist together, other issues may develop such as:,
+Mental health problems and drug use have a significant impact on people's lives and the lives of those around them^{14,15}:

-- A person with a mental illness using alcohol or other drugs to help cope with the symptoms of their illness - Difficulties with diagnosis and establishing whether the issues the person is experiencing are due mainly to the drugs, the mental illness, or a combination of both. - Difficulties engaging a person into treatment and completing the treatment. - The relapse of one condition may increase the risk of relapse in the other condition. - There may be a risk of one problem increasing the risk of the other, or an existing disorder becoming more problematic with the other present. - Interactions between prescribed medication and alcohol or other drugs can result in unwanted side-effects and can increase the risk of overdose.
-Taking prescribed drugs as directed by the doctor can also cause problems.
+- A person with a mental illness using alcohol or other drugs to help cope with the symptoms of their illness. - Difficulties with diagnosis and establishing whether the issues the person is experiencing are due mainly to the drugs, the mental illness, or a combination of both. - Difficulties engaging a person into treatment and completing the treatment. - The relapse of one condition may increase the risk of relapse in the other condition. - There may be a risk of one problem increasing the risk of the other, or an existing disorder becoming more problematic with the other present. - Interactions between prescribed medication and alcohol or other drugs can result in unwanted sideeffects and can increase the risk of overdose.
+Taking prescribed drugs as directed by the doctor can also cause problems. - People with a dual diagnosis experience higher rates of homelessness and social isolation, infections and physical health problems, suicidal behaviour, violence, antisocial behaviour, and incarceration. - People with a dual diagnosis was often discussed as an underserviced group through consultation in developing the Joint Regional Plan for Mental Health, Suicide Prevention, Alcohol and Other Drug Services in the Gold Coast region.